CybersShell/backy/docs/content/config/directives.md

 See the docs of each command if the field is supported.

-If the file path does not begin with a `/`, the config file's directory will be used as the starting point.
+If the file path does not begin with the root directory marker, usually `/`, the config file's directory will be used as the starting point.